AmpleForthGold/AmpleForthGold/README.md

 ## Price oracle
 The (minimilist) price oracle [RebaseDelta.sol](https://github.com/AmpleForthGold/uFragments/blob/master/contracts/RebaseDelta.sol) can be found at location [0x7d45fd7e1d1afd48da7f10093d8d1ee5dea8cf08](https://etherscan.io/address/0x7d45fd7e1d1afd48da7f10093d8d1ee5dea8cf08) on the ethereum blockchain.

+## uFragments (ERC20) proxy burning.
+Ampleforth recently deceided to deploy a new contract because of the recent KuCoin Hack.
+The new contract blocked certain addresses associated with the KuCoin hack.
+The AmpleForthGold team are opposed to that sort of behaviour as it allows for governments and/or powerful entities to interfere with the supply of an ERC20 token.
+It also allows for an unlimited rug-pull at any time.
+With this sort of proxy, it does not matter if you hold your private keys, because the contract owners can take your coins whenever they feel like it.

+The AmpleForthGold implementation uses the same openzeppelin proxy as the original ampleforth project.
+Thus, as it currently stands, the AmpleForthGold Project could (at any time) deploy a new ECR20 contract that changes pretty much any aspect of the AAU token.
+Now that was fine for when we were still in a development phase, but we beleive that the ERC20 code for AmpleForthGold is now solid enough to allow us to 'burn the owenership keys' for the openzepplin proxy.

+The AmpleForthGold team will burn the uFragments proxy keys in the next few weeks once we have done a proper internal audit of the codebase.
+This should happen before the end of October 2020.
+Once this is done then your tokens are your tokens - we will not be able to help you if you loose your keys or send your tokens to the worng address.

 ## MIDAS
 ### Midas Distributor